|Creating Salesforce Connection|

 Read timeout (seconds) is timeout for subsequent network operations.
 The default value is 30.

-Default bulk polling interval (seconds) is time between requests for results of asynchronous calls.
+Default bulk polling interval (seconds) is the time between requests for results of asynchronous calls.
 This configuration can be overridden in configuration of Salesforce components.
 Lower value means faster response but more API calls.

 If you need to use a proxy, it can be configured on Proxy tab.
 In Salesforce connection, only an anonymous proxy is supported.